 Each month, Halifax, Nationwide and HM Land Registry publish house price indices, tracking the movement in average house prices in the UK.
 Halifax and Nationwide updates are based on mortgage approvals data, while the UK HPI is a joint production by HM Land Registry, Land and Property Services Northern Ireland, ONS and Registers of Scotland.

-On a monthly basis, Halifax said prices were down by 0.2% on November 2024, while Nationwide’s index showed a 0.7% increase.
+On a monthly basis, Halifax said prices were up by 0.7% on December 2024, while Nationwide’s index showed a 0.1% increase.

 Source: Halifax (Methodology), Nationwide (Methodology), UK HPI (Methodology)